 space for air!
 Water can smother the roots."

 Contrary to popular belief, putting rocks in the bottom to improve drainage isn't a good idea.
 In her book

 Container Gardening Complete, Jessica Walliser says, "adding bulky materials to the bottom of the pot only serves

 to raise the water table inside the container, which floods the roots even more quickly."

-Build your raised bed with wood, stone, bricks, concrete blocks, plastic tubs, metal stock tanks, retaining wall pavers,
+Create your raised bed using wood, stone, bricks, concrete blocks, plastic tubs, metal stock tanks, retaining wall pavers,

 traction sand bags sold in tubes, even straw bales.
 Or save time and buy a kit.
 You can find kits made of